American

 Inside of three months, we completed Discovery, Design, and User Testing phases.
 American Airlines launched the SSM Check-In to airports worldwide, which was live until their eventual rebrand a few years after.

-60% –– Reduction of steps to complete the domestic check-in flow
+Reduction of steps to complete the domestic check-in flow

-00:48 –– Average time to complete the new core check-in flow; down from 02:12 in the previous product
+Average time to complete the new core check-in flow; down from 2m 12s in the previous product

 We conducted user interviews with road warriors and occasional travelers alike, and visited airports to observe the check-in experience at both peak and off-peak hours.

 Nearly half of the nine required screens were non-essential, lacked hierarchy, and were attempting to perform multiple jobs.
+The user sometimes had up to six competing calls-to-action, and UI that looked like buttons but were untappable.

 We organized the steps into four primary categories: 1) Find Reservation, 2) Itinerary Confirmation, 3) Check Bags, and 4) Confirmation, with tangential secondary tasks available for users with interest and time.

-Design Direction 01—We created dramatic crops of the aircraft, along with a muted steely-blue background and complemented with white content cards.
+Design Direction 01 — We created dramatic crops of the aircraft, along with a muted steely-blue background and complemented with white content cards.

 Design Direction 02 –– This direction focused on the destination, with attract screens that diplayed real-time American flights to make the check-in experience feel both dynamic and connected.
 Bold, oversized labels were proposed for decision points, and color blocks were used to denote sections and screen hierarchy.